 scontrol update command does not print out any message to say that it has succeeded, so you can check its effect using

 $ scontrol show job 12345678 | grep TimeLimit

 Note that you can not yourself use

 scontrol to increase a job's requested wall time.

 You can not adjust the amount of memory (RAM) using

-scontrol, and altering the number of tasks or cores requested is unwise without making corresponding changes in the job submission script, and in some cases the program's input file as well.
+scontrol, and altering the number of tasks, nodes or cores requested is unwise without making corresponding changes in the job submission script, and in some cases the program's input file as well.
 For this reason, if you wish to change the amount of memory (RAM) or the number or arrangement of cores, you should cancel your queued job using the